Marcus Thames: Detroit Tigers

-Second stint with the Yankees
+When the Tigers released Gary Sheffield at the end of spring training in 2009, Thames was named the full-time designated hitter.
+However, he suffered a strained rib cage during batting practice on April 21 and was out until June 6.
+On August 9, Thames hit his 100th career home run.
+It took him just 1,549 at-bats to reach that mark, the fastest in MLB history.
+He was released from the Tigers at the end of the season after hitting .252 with 13 homers and 36 RBI.

+New York Yankees (second stint)

 Thames signed a minor league deal to return to the Yankees on February 8, 2010.
-His contract was purchased prior to the regular season, adding him to the Yankees' opening day roster.
+He hit just .135 in 52 at-bats that spring, but he still made.the team thanks to his track record against lefties.
+His contract was purchased at the end of spring training.

-Thames began the season platooning in left field with Brett Gardner, but was soon moved to a bench role because of his poor defense and Gardner's ability to hit left-handed pitchers.
-Thames would see more regular starts in left when Curtis Granderson was placed on the 15-day disabled list, as well as a few starts in right field when Nick Swisher was sidelined with an injury.
+Thames began the season platooning in left field with Brett Gardner.
+However, he was soon moved to a bench role because of his poor defense and Gardner's ability to hit left-handed pitchers.
+Thames would see more regular starts in left when Gardner moved to center field in place of the injured Curtis Granderson.
+He also saw a few starts in right field when Nick Swisher was sidelined with an injury.
 However, in the latter part of the season, he rarely played the outfield, especially after the acquisition of Austin Kearns.

-He hit .288 with 12 home runs in 82 games.
-Although he usually only started against left-handed pitchers, Thames came through with several big hits in 2010.
+He hit .288 with 12 home runs in 82 games and had several big hits over the season.
 On May 17, he hit a walk-off home run against Red Sox closer Jonathan Papelbon.
 On July 4, Thames returned from a DL stint to hit a game-ending single against the Toronto Blue Jays.
+On July 29, Thames made his first professional career appearance at third base as a late-inning replacement, committing a throwing error in his only chance.
 On August 11, he helped the Yankees come back from a five-run deficit by hitting a home run in the eighth inning and a go-ahead single in the ninth inning to beat the Rangers.
+On August 24, Thames, Mark Teixeira, and Jorge Posada each hit a home run in the third inning against the Toronto Blue Jays.
 In a six-game stretch from August 24 to 30, he had 6 home runs and 11 RBIs in 21 at-bats.

-On July 29, 2010, Thames made his first career appearance at third base (minor leagues included) as a late-inning replacement.
-He committed a throwing error in his only chance.
-During the 2010 ALCS, Thames served as the designated hitter when Lance Berkman took over first base and Mark Teixeira went on the disabled list with a hamstring injury.
-The Yankees lost the ALCS to the Texas Rangers in 6 games.
+Thames hit a two-run home run in Game 3 of the 2010 ALDS against the Minnesota Twins.
+It was his first postseason home run.
+During the 2010 ALCS, he batted in the go-ahead run during the Yankees' Game 1 win over the Texas Rangers.
+Thames served as the designated hitter when Lance Berkman took over first base and Mark Teixeira went on the disabled list with a hamstring injury.

-Thames elected free agency from the Yankees on November 7, 2010.